CiscoDevNet/terraform-provider-nxos/docs/resources/hardware_telemetry.md

 ### Optional

+- `device` (String) A device name from the provider configuration.
-- `admin_state` (String) The administrative state of the object or policy.
+- `sflow_admin_state` (String) The administrative state of the object or policy.
   - Choices: `enabled`, `disabled`
-- `agent_address` (String) The IP address associated with this agent.
+- `sflow_agent_address` (String) The IP address associated with this agent.
 In the case of a multi-homed agent, this should be the loopback address of the agent.The address should be an invariant that does not change as interfaces are reconfigured, enabled, disabled, added or removed.
-- `control` (String) The control state.
+- `sflow_control` (String) The control state.
   - Choices: `stateful-ha`
-- `counter_poll_interval` (Number) The maximum number of seconds between successive samples of the counters associated with this data source.
+- `sflow_counter_poll_interval` (Number) The maximum number of seconds between successive samples of the counters associated with this data source.
   - Range: `0`-`2147483647`
-- `device` (String) A device name from the provider configuration.
-- `extended_bgp` (Boolean) Describes whether sflow is configured in extended bgp flow.
+- `sflow_extended_bgp` (Boolean) Describes whether sflow is configured in extended bgp flow.
-- `extended_switch` (Boolean) Describes whether sflow is configured in extended switch flow.
+- `sflow_extended_switch` (Boolean) Describes whether sflow is configured in extended switch flow.
-- `max_header_size` (Number) The maximum number of bytes that should be copied from a sampled packet.
+- `sflow_max_header_size` (Number) The maximum number of bytes that should be copied from a sampled packet.
 The agent may have an internal maximum and minimum permissible sizes.
   - Range: `64`-`256`
-- `packet_sampling_rate` (Number) The statistical sampling rate for packet sampling from this source.
+- `sflow_packet_sampling_rate` (Number) The statistical sampling rate for packet sampling from this source.
   - Range: `0`-`4294967295`
-- `receiver_address` (String) The IP address of the sFlow collector.
+- `sflow_receiver_address` (String) The IP address of the sFlow collector.
 If set to 0.0.0.0 not sFlow datagrams will be sent.
-- `receiver_max_datagram_size` (Number) The maximum number of data bytes that can be sent in a single sample datagram.
+- `sflow_receiver_max_datagram_size` (Number) The maximum number of data bytes that can be sent in a single sample datagram.
   - Range: `200`-`9000`
-- `receiver_port` (Number) The destination port for sFlow datagrams.
+- `sflow_receiver_port` (Number) The destination port for sFlow datagrams.
   - Range: `1`-`65535`
-- `receiver_source_address` (String) The source ip-address option causes the sent sFlow datagram to use the source IP address as the IP packet source address.
+- `sflow_receiver_source_address` (String) The source ip-address option causes the sent sFlow datagram to use the source IP address as the IP packet source address.
-- `receiver_vrf_name` (String) It holds collector vrf name.
+- `sflow_receiver_vrf_name` (String) It holds collector vrf name.

 ### Read-Only